MythFinance/docs.myth.finance/dualSTAKE/src/sunsetting.md

 You can navigate to a sunsetting dualSTAKE page in a number of ways:

-- in the **Sunsetting** section at the bottom of the [dualSTAKE listings](https://myth.finance/dualSTAKE) page, or
+- Select `Show Sunset Tokens` at the bottom of the [dualSTAKE listings](https://myth.finance/dualSTAKE) page, or
+- Visit the [sunset dualSTAKE page](https://myth.finance/dualSTAKE/sunset) directly, or
-- visiting their page directly, e.g. https://myth.finance/dualSTAKE/xyzALGO, or
+- Visit their page directly, e.g. https://myth.finance/dualSTAKE/xyzALGO, or
-- visiting their asset URL, e.g. https://myth.finance/asset/1234
+- Visit their asset URL, e.g. https://myth.finance/asset/1234